-In the 1920s, the communist party begain gaining traction.
+In the 1920s, the communist party began gaining traction.
 The communists, who insisted on equality among all individuals, welcomed women to join their ranks.
-Mulan was hailed as an inspiration among women who sought to liberate themselves from China’s patriarchial system and escape family duties such as arranged marriages.
+Mulan was hailed as an inspiration among women who sought to liberate themselves from China’s patriarchal system and escape family duties such as arranged marriages.
 Whereas virtually every previous rendition of the legend emphasis that Mulan’s joining the army was an incredible act of filial sacrifice, her story was now being used by women who sought personal freedom, recognition, and adventure.

 In 1937, the War of Resistance against Japanese Aggression (which eventually escalated into World War II) broke out.
 Initially, China suffered several devastating defeats, including the loss of Nanjing (the capital city), throwing the country into a state of alarm.
-Women stepped into the workforce to sustain the Chinese economy while the vast majority of the country’s men enlisted to reclaim China.
-During this time, Zheng Meiqing assembled a team of talented artists to produce a poster which would inspire all Chinese people, both men and women, to work together in order to defeat the Japanese (shown above).
+Women stepped into the workforce to sustain the Chinese economy, while the vast majority of the country’s men enlisted to reclaim China.
+During this time, Zheng Meiqing assembled a team of talented artists to produce a poster that would inspire all Chinese people, both men and women, to work together to defeat the Japanese (shown above).
 No hero epitomized the artists’ sentiments better than Mulan.

 As the twentieth century drew to a close, English translations of Mulan’s story began making appearances in the West.
 Of all the English adaptations, none exceeded Disney’s Mulan in popularity.
-This film was so successful that it began inspiring a renewed interest in Mulan’s legend in China; the resulting movement eventually culimated in the release of the Chinese film Mulan: Rise of a Warrior.
+This film was so successful that it began inspiring a renewed interest in Mulan’s legend in China; the resulting movement eventually culminated in the release of the Chinese film Mulan: Rise of a Warrior.
 In 2010, Disney announced plans to release a live-action remake of Mulan.
 This film, which draws inspiration from both Chinese and American cultures, is expected to appeal to audiences from around the globe.

 Mulan’s story has traversed the globe several times and has touched the hearts and minds of countless generations since the story was first conceived over a millennium ago.